Elementary charge and neutrino's mass from Planck length: A Quantum Gravity signature?

 \section{A Quantum Gravity signature?}

 Prediction (\ref{previsto}) and the observed value (\ref{medido}) differ by less than $0.1\%$.
-If not a coincidence, this would be an observational signature of spacetime quantisation.
+If not a coincidence, this would be a possible observational signature of spacetime quantisation.
 We do not have such a precision in the charge estimation of Section II, where the effects of vacuum polarisation were not taken into account.
 In the neutrino mass estimation, on the other hand, those are second order effects as the neutrino magnetic moment is itself an effect of vacuum fluctuations.
 We should also remark that the lower limit (\ref{dipoles}) is based on an extrapolation of the classical realm to the Planck scale.
-Although a lower bound $m_P$ for the blackhole mass may be inferred from semi-classical reasonings \cite{carr}, it should be verified within a full quantum theory of gravity.
-This can be done for instance in the context of Loop Quantum Gravity \cite{lewandowski,thiemann}, that predicts the quantisation of horizons \cite{gambini,ashtekar}.
-The angular momentum of our {\it gedanken} neutrinos blackhole can be written as
+Although a lower bound $m_P$ for the black hole mass may be inferred from semi-classical reasonings \cite{carr}, it should be verified within a full quantum theory of gravity.
+This can be done for instance in the context of Loop Quantum Gravity \cite{lewandowski,thiemann}, that predicts the quantisation of horizons \cite{gambini,perez,ashtekar}.
+The unitary angular momentum of our {\it gedanken} neutrinos black hole can be written as the identity